Government Polytechnic, Nagpur: History

 It was founded on 14 July 1914 as the Government Engineering School.
 At its commencement the school had 16 students on roll and was located in the Victoria Science College (now the Institute of Science) in Nagpur.
 During its first year the school provided courses in Civil Engineering & Mechanical Engineering up to diploma standard.
 Later in 1915 Automobile Engineering Course was also established which vias subsequently converted into Post Diploma in Automobile Engineering.
 The institution has given birth to Engineering College presently known as Visvesvaraya National Institute of Technology, Nagpur(VNIT).
 The school was expanding rapidly & from 16 students enrolled in 1914 increased to nearly 2000 in current year and Govt.
 Engineering School converted to Government Polytechnic, Nagpur.

 Campus

 The total intake capacity of all these programmes is 890 students.
 The premises of this institute is spread over 22 acres of land.
-Accommodation for 180 boys, 54 girls & 20 trainees is also available in the campus.
+Accommodation for 180 boys, 54 girls and 20 trainees is also available in the campus.